Elango-Sagravia/presidential/outstatic/content/pages/ensure-your-emails-are-delivered-with-allowlists.md

   name: ''
   picture: 'https://avatars.githubusercontent.com/u/176796160?v=4'
 coverImage: ''
-title: 'Ensure your emails are delivered with allowlists'
+title: 'Ensure our newsletter reaches your inbox'
 status: 'published'
 slug: 'ensure-your-emails-are-delivered-with-allowlists'
 description: ''
 publishedAt: '2024-09-03T12:07:08.991Z'
 ---

-To ensure you never miss an update from our newsletter, we recommend adding our email address to your allowlist or safe senders list.
-Below are simple instructions for some of the most popular email services.
-Follow the steps for your provider to make sure our emails land in your inbox.
+Ensure our newsletter reaches your inbox

+To ensure that you receive our newsletters directly to your inbox, it's important to add our email address to your safelist (also known as a whitelist).

+Below are the steps to safelist our newsletter depending on your email provider.

 ## Gmail

-### Add a sender to contacts

-1. **Log in**: Access your Gmail account.
-2. **Open Email**: Locate and open the email from the sender you wish to safelist.
+**Check spam folder:** If you find our email in your Gmail spam folder, open it and click "Not Spam".

+**Check the Promotions Tab:** Our emails may land in your Promotions tab.
+Drag the email to the Primary tab.

+**Add to Contacts:**

+- Open an email from us.
-3. **Hover over sender's name**: Position your cursor over the sender’s name in the email.
+- Hover over our name at the top of the email.
-4. **Add to contacts**: A window will appear.
-Click the **Add to Contacts** icon to save the sender to your Contacts list.

-### Safelist before opening an email

-1. **Hover over sender's name**: In your inbox, hover over the sender's name next to the subject line.
-2. **More options**: In the pop-up box that appears, click More.
-3. **Add to senders**: Select **Add to contacts** to save the sender to your Contacts list without opening the email.

----
+- Click "Add to Contacts" when the pop-up appears.

 ## Yahoo!
 Mail

-### Add a new contact

-1. **Log in**: Sign in to your Yahoo!
-Mail account.
+**Add to Contacts:**

+- Open an email from us.
-2. **Access contacts**: Click the **Contacts** icon in the upper-right corner.
+- Click on the three dots in the top-right corner.
-3. **Add new contact**: At the bottom of the contacts sidebar, click Add a new contact.
-4. **Enter details**: Provide a name and enter the sender's email address in the **Email** field.
-You can also add any other relevant information.
-5. **Save**: Click **Save** at the bottom of the sidebar.
-The contact will now appear in your contact list.

----

-## AOL Mail

-### Add a new contact

-1. **Log in**: Open your AOL Mail account.
-2. **Access contacts**: In the lower left-hand corner, click the **Contacts** icon.
-3. **Add contact**: Click the **Add new contact** button.
-4. **Enter details**: Fill in the name and email address of the sender, and add any other information you want to include.
-5. **Save contact**: Click **Add contact** to save the new contact.
-It will now display in your contact list.

----
+- Select "Add Sender to Contacts" from the dropdown menu.

+**Create a Filter:**

+- Click on the gear icon and select "More Settings."
+- Go to "Filters" and click "Add new filters."
+- Enter our email address under "From" and choose "Inbox" as the destination folder.
+- Click "Save."

 ## Outlook

-### Add a sender as a contact

-1. **Log in**: Access your Outlook account.
+**Add to Safe Senders:**

+- Click on the gear icon in the top right and select "View all Outlook settings."
+- Go to "Mail" &gt; "Junk email."
+- Under "Safe senders and domains," click "Add" and enter our email address.
+- Click "Save" to confirm.

+**Mark as Not Junk:**

+- If our emails land in your Junk folder, right-click on the email.
+- Select "Mark as not junk."

+## Apple Mail (iPhone, iPad, Mac)

+**Add to Contacts:**

+- Open the email from us.
+- Tap the email address at the top.
+- Choose "Create New Contact" or "Add to Existing Contact."

+**Mark as Not Junk:**

+- If the email is in the Junk folder, open it.
+- Tap the "Move to Inbox" button.

+## AOL mail

+**Add to Address Book:**

+- Open an email from us.
+- Click on the sender's name.
+- Select "Add Contact" and fill out the required fields.
+- Click "Add Contact."

+**Mark as Not Spam:**

+- If our email is in your Spam folder, open it.
-2. **Go to people**: Click the **People** icon at the bottom left of the screen.
+- Click on "Not Spam" at the top of the email.

-3. **Add a contact**: Click **Add a contact**.
-4. **Enter details**: Fill in the sender’s name and email address.
-Click the option to **Add more** if you wish to include additional information.
-5. **Create contact**: Once you’ve added the necessary details, click **Create**.
-Your new contact will now be visible in your list.
+## Hotmail/Outlook.com

+**Check junk folder:**

+- If our email is in your junk folder, open it and click "Not Junk".

+**Add to Safe senders list:**

+- Go to Settings &gt; Mail &gt; Junk email.
+- Under Safe Senders, enter our email address.
+- Click Save.

+## ProtonMail

+**Add to Contacts:**

+- Open an email from us.
+- Click on the sender's name and select "Add to contacts."

+**Mark as Not Spam:**

+- If our email is in the Spam folder, open it.
+- Click "Not Spam."

+## Thunderbird

+**Add to address book:**

+- Open the email.
+- Click the From address.
+- Select Add to Address Book.
+- Click Create Contact, then Save.

+**Mark as not junk:**

+- Open the email in your Spam folder.
+- Tap More options (three dots).
+- Select Remove from Spam.

+## AT&T WebMail

+**Create a filter:**

+- Select Options.
+- Select Filters.
+- Click Add Filter.
+- In the top row labeled From Header, select contains from the drop-down menu.
+- Enter our email address.
+- Under Move the message to, select Inbox from the drop-down menu.
+- Click Add Filter again.

+## Mail.com

+**Add to contacts:**

+- Open the email.
+- Click the Plus symbol on the sender’s email address.
+- Add the first/last name of the sender.
+- Add the first/last name of the sender.
+- Click Ok.

 ## Final reminder

-- Regularly check your spam or junk folders and mark our emails as **Not Spam** if they end up there.
+Regularly check your spam or junk folders and mark our emails as **Not Spam** if they end up there.

-- If you have any questions or need further assistance, feel free to reach out!
+If you have any questions or need further assistance, feel free to reach out at [contact@presidentialsummary.com](mailto:contact@presidentialsummary.com).

-## Additional resources

-- For more comprehensive assistance, visit our FAQ page.